-Medtronic also partners with the Humphrey School, and that relationship is a natural fit, according to Rob Clark, the company’s vice president of global communications and corporate marketing, and a member of the School’s dean’s advisory council.
+Medtronic, which along with Target sponsored the event, partners with the Humphrey School.
+That relationship is a natural fit, according to Rob Clark, the company’s vice president of global communications and corporate marketing and a member of the School’s dean’s advisory council.

 Clark, who served as co-chair of the award event, told the attendees he is proud of the Humphrey School’s focus on preparing students to go out into the world and lead.

 “Never has our nation needed leaders with the values of mutual respect, dignity, and collaboration than we do now,” said Clark.
 “Those traits are consistent with the vision of Hubert Humphrey and of Walter Mondale, for how we all should engage in the public square.”

 Humphrey School Dean Laura Bloomberg emphasized the award recipients’ decades-long commitment to improving the lives of others around them.

 “I am proud that we are shining a bright light this evening on these recipients, whose dedication and focus embody our vision of leadership,” said Bloomberg.
 “This notion of leading to advance the common good is hard work.
 It requires dedication, focus, courage, and endurance.
 It requires grit.
 It requires heart.
 The leaders we recognize this evening embody all of these traits.”

 Nearly 400 people, including many dignitaries from politics, business, and the nonprofit sector, attended the event to recognize the awardees and help raise money to fund scholarships for Humphrey School students.
 Over the past 15 years that amount has exceeded $1.5 million.